katydecorah/katydecorah.github.io/_posts/2013-09-06-google-maps-images-api-for-jekyll.md

 ## Explanation

-For any post with a location, I simply add a "locations" variable in the post header.
+For any post with a location, I add a "locations" variable in the post header.

     locations:
      - University at Albany